chen-chentao/SurveilEdge/README.md

 # SurveilEdge
-SurveilEdge: Real-time Query for Large-scale Surveillance Video Stream
+SurveilEdge: Real-time Video Query based on Collaborative Cloud-Edge Deep Learning

 This is the project page for the SurveilEdge project.